Wan-sdon-code/hull-husbandry-technical-ops/README.md

 * **The Result:** A smooth propeller helps the ship move faster and use less gas.

 ### 3. Safety & Measuring
-* **Turning off Engines (LOTO):** We make sure all pumps and engines are locked.
+* **Turning off Engines (LOTO):** We lock all pumps and engines.
 This stops the diver from being sucked into the ship.
 * **Knocking Code:** We hit the side of the ship (**1-2-3**) to talk to the people inside the boat.
 * **Exact Measuring:** We measure tiny gaps (0.05mm) to make sure the ship parts are not wearing out.